 Rail Total.
-Rail movements for 1996 to 2010 came from the STB Master Carload Waybill Sample.
+Annual rail movements come from the STB Master Carload Waybill Sample.
 STB's Waybill Sample is a stratified sample of carload waybills for terminated shipments by railroad carriers.
 The STB collects operating statistics on U.S. railroads, which can be used to estimate rail traffic volumes and railroad characteristics.
 Total tonnages are calculated using the billed weight in tons from the Waybill Sample and multiplying it by an expansion factor to estimate the tonnages for all grain movements by all railroads.
 Movements that originated and terminated in the same five-digit, Federal Information Processing Standards (FIPS) region are assumed to be short hauls, which would be double-counted and, thus, were deleted.